DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/my-guide-to-interviewing.md

    * Recruiter verbally and clearly acknowledges gender pay gap, and pushes me up if I say something below people in similar positions in the company
 * **As an IC:**
    * How is the process to get professional compensation (salary increases, promotions, technical challenges)?
-   * Do I get continously salary increases even if I want to stay as an IC and not take a Staff/principal or Engineering manager role?
+   * Do I get continuously salary increases even if I want to stay as an IC and not take a Staff/principal or Engineering manager role?
    * How do the engineering managers/company deal with frustration in the team?
    * How does the engineering manager/company solves conflict?
    * What are the means that the company is actively doing to foster diversity and inclusion?